baek2731/lifo-like-blog/_posts/2026-06-05-sega-issues-dmca-takedowns-to-scrub-persona-6-images-from-th.md

 The *Persona* fanbase is famously patient, yet also notoriously hungry for information.
 They've waited years for *Persona 6*, enduring countless spin-offs and remasters.
 The DMCA takedowns, while frustrating for Sega, are seen by many fans as the final, definitive sign that their patience is about to be rewarded.
 It's a strange kind of validation.

 I've seen enough "imminent" announcements that turned into years of development hell.
-I’ve witnessed countless publishers trip over themselves trying to manage leaks, only to empower the very communities they sought to control.
-This isn't a new story; it’s the same song and dance, just with different characters and a slightly faster tempo.
+I've witnessed countless publishers trip over themselves trying to manage leaks, only to empower the very communities they sought to control.
+This isn't a new story; it's the same song and dance, just with different characters and a slightly faster tempo.
 The industry has always struggled with secrecy, but the internet has turned that struggle into a spectator sport.

 ## Persona 6: The Waiting Game Continues